GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/README.md

 ### Models

 1. **VotingModel** (`models.VotingModel`)
-   - The core simulation engine for the RetroPGF Simulator.
+   - The core simulation engine for the Retro Funding Simulator.
 It defines the number of voters, projects, and the voting rules.
    - Allows for custom voting rules, fund allocation methods, and the computation of evaluation metrics.
    - Key features include:
      - **Voting Rules Discovery:** The simulator automatically detects all voting rule functions and can apply them to allocate funds.